hackclub/hackclub/workshops/rust_text_game/README.md

 - `name` defines how your program is called.
 - `version` defines the version of your program.
 It's particularly useful if you want to issue updates to the people who are using your program!
 - `authors` is where you put in the names of the people who wrote the program.
+- `edition` describes the version of Rust you want this project to use.
+You want to keep this as `2018` to make sure you use the latest features.

 If you wish to add more than one author, you should separate each author with a comma and use quotation marks: